Vikruthi: Production

 The film marks the debut of Emcy Joseph as a film director.
 He is the founder of PERAKA MEDIA, the AD Film Production House in Kochi.
+He has also published LAVA, a collection of eight stories written in a cinematic style.

 Soundtrack

 The soundtrack was composed by Bijibal with lyrics by Santhosh Varma.

 Release

 The film was released theatrically on 4 October 2019.

 Box office

 The film grossed approximately ₹3.85 crore in its first week run in Kerala.